SiaFoundation/siad/doc/api/index.html.md

 archive of all subfiles in that directory, and 'targz' will return gzipped tar archive of all subfiles in that directory.

-**redirect** | bool
-If 'redirect' is omitted or set to true, the provided skylink points to a directory, no format was specified, and no explicit path was provided (e.g.
-`folder/file.txt` from the example above) then the user's browser will be redirected to the default path associated with this skyfile, if one exists.
-If 'redirect' is set to false and the same conditions apply, an error will be returned because there is no default action for this case.

 **timeout** | int
 If 'timeout' is set, the download will fail if the Skyfile cannot be retrieved before it expires.
 Note that this timeout does not cover the actual download